Well-being

 3. Cancel perfectionism:

-Perfectionist habits are often a plague for those struggling with imposter syndrome and need to stop!
+Perfectionist habits often plague those struggling with imposter syndrome and need to stop!
 Everyone, and probably everything, is a work in progress.
 The goal is to keep learning and growing.
 Here are a few ways to practice more self-compassion.
 Take regular breaks and days off, and use relaxation techniques to calm stress and anxiety.
 Remember, mistakes are a natural and inevitable part of life, and you must keep learning and growing to your full potential.

 Conclusion